rangsimanketkaew/deepcv/docs/usage/training-model.md

 ## Outputs

-DeepCV save autoencoder, encoder, and decoder models separately in the respective output directory.
+DeepCV saves autoencoder, encoder, and decoder models separately in the respective output directory.

 Example of a list of outputs generated and saved by DeepCV (sorted by name).